We may not believe it, due to our materialistic bent, but blessings and curses are real and powerful in the 21st century.

 The Bible contains laws governing the use of curses.
 The deaf (Leviticus 19:14) and rulers of the people (Exodus 22:28) were not to be cursed.
 Anyone who cursed God would face certain death (Job 2:9).
 In the New Testament, Jesus taught that His followers were not to curse but were to bless (Luke 6:28).
 Paul repeated that admonition (Romans 12:14).

 In summary, we can see that blessings and curses are real, but they are not always effective (Proverbs 26:2).
 God blesses and curses to effect His perfect will, which may or may not be in response to the actions of others.
 His word is always accomplishes its purpose (Isaiah 55:11).
 Man blesses and curses in response to the actions of others.
 His word may not be effective at all.
 Blessings and curses are done person to person, usually face to face, and are often associated with a deed, good or evil.
-Christians are not to curse, but only to bless.
+Christians should ask for God’s revelation of Himself to all people.
+Some will consider it a blessing, others a curse.